ejlee127/Web-Dashboard/README.md

 * SoccerVisualizations/
     - start page: soccer.html

 Do the players perform better at home stadium?
 Because they are supported by their home team enthuastic fans?
 How about, after covid-19 pandemic, still are there home advantage without their fans?
-Check this out the page.
 ![img](SoccerVisualizations/assets/images/Fig3.png)